jsheppard95/MechaCar_Statistical_Analysis/README.md

-Considering a maximum suspension coil weight variance of 100 PSI, we find that while all manufacturing lots as a whole meet this requirement with variance of 62.29 PSI, the breakdown by individual lots shows that `Lot2` exceeds this threshold with a variance of 170.29 PSI.
+Considering a maximum suspension coil weight variance of 100 PSI, we find that while all manufacturing lots as a whole meet this requirement with variance of 62.29, the breakdown by individual lots shows that `Lot2` exceeds this threshold with a variance of 170.29.

 ## T-Tests on Suspension Coils
-Here we perform a T-Tests to compare the mean suspension coil weight of this data set to the population mean of 1,500 PSI.
+Here we perform a T-Test to compare the mean suspension coil weight of this data set to the population mean of 1,500 PSI.
 First considering the data set as a whole, we find: